 The following has been demonstrated within:

-It has been written that VMS deposits are the most understood of all deposits and their size can be determined within an order of magnitude by gravity and other geophysical methods alone.
 To an interested company, the potential of the Molly Marie Prospect can be easily verified by geophysical surveys by drone and a moderate amount of surface chip sampling.
 Even with a small quantity of surface samples of leached rock, four .02 opt Au assays have been gained by the author/owner.

 The location of the filled-in pits can also be easily verified by seismic surveys, and possibly with the new passive survey system that uses no cables and requires no hammering.

-It is foreseen that the Prospect will be mined by shallow underground means, less than 500 feet below the surface.
+It is foreseen that the Prospect will be mined by shallow underground means, less than 500 feet below the surface at first.
 Like Goldfield, the best bonanza supergene gold ore at the Prospect is within 100 feet of the surface, and some has been removed as indicated by seismic survey.
 However, much supergene ore may remain under basalt and at the bottom of filled-in pits where it was missed by Spanish and Mexican miners.
 At the Mormon Stope, high Au grade continued to a depth of 400 feet, and the same would be expected at the Prospect, but in magnitudes-greater volume.

 The expected bonanza grade and high-grade ore could be shipped off-site initially, or possibly during the entire life-cycle of the gold ore.
 High-grade ore would make this possible.
 Development waste would be used for backfill, so there would be no permanent waste dumps.